About the Epson PowerLite Home Cinema 5040UBe

 The 5040UBe's high brightness also comes in handy for 3D viewing since 3D glasses tend to dim the picture a bit.
 Three of the projector's picture settings are dedicated to 3D, so you can enjoy a gorgeous 3D picture without changing the settings for watching in 2D.
 If you are able to make your room really dark, you'll want to use one of the projector's lower light settings, and turn on the "auto iris" feature, which optimizes black level and contrast for each scene.

-For the best picture quality from any projector, we recommend using a projector screen.
+For the best picture quality from this 4K-compatible projector, we recommend using a 4K-rated projector screen.

 - wireless HDMI connectivity provides high-definition picture quality for both 2D and 3D without running a cable between your video source and the projector